uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 Script based

-Sample Post request in rest assured program
+Write a Sample Post request in rest assured program by taking any previous Project endpoint and validate the response..
+Write a Sample Put request in rest assured program by taking any previous Project endpoint and validate the response..
+Write a Sample Delete request in rest assured program by taking any previous Project endpoint and validate the response..
-Write the Delete Request for by taking any endpoint.
+Write a Sample Delete request in rest assured program by taking any previous Project endpoint and validate the response..
-Write a post method and fetch the value from the body. write script for restAssured api for post method? restAssured Use Get Method and Give Endpoint in previous Project Write a Script to send Api request and validate the response.
+Write a Sample Post request in rest assured program by taking any endpoint and fetch the value from the body and validate the response.
-Gave one url and asked to say which is query and which is path parameter.
+Gave one URL and asked to say which is query and which is path parameter.
+Write json Path to fetch all the id from response body.
 Find the JSONpath for "employeeId": "E003"?
-9.fetch username and password from a JSON file without adding Jackson dependency(deserialization) and put in POST request?
+Fetch username and password from a JSON file without adding Jackson dependency(deserialization) and put in POST request?
-He gave one response body and asked me to write jsonPath to fetch all the id.
-Write RestAssured code for the POST method.
-Fetch firstName from POST method and use that for PUT method.
+Fetch first Name from POST method and use that for PUT method.